medfreeman/RogueSquadron3DInstaller/README.md

 ## Disclaimer

-**Star Wars, Rogue Squadron (3D), LucasArts, Microsoft, Windows, Windows 7, Vista, XP, and all the entities mentioned in this readme are (C) and/or (TM) of their respective holders.**
+**Star Wars, Rogue Squadron (3D), LucasArts, Microsoft, Windows, Windows 7, Vista, XP, and all the entities mentioned in this readme are © and/or ™ of their respective holders.**